-The Purchased Receivables in the Portfolio are homogeneous for purposes of Article 20(8) of the Securitisation Regulation and Commission Delegated Regulation (EU) 2019/1851 of 28 May 2019 with regard to regulatory technical standards on the homogeneity of the underlying exposures in securitisation and supplementing the Securitisation Regulation, on the basis that all Purchased Receivables in the Portfolio: (i) have been underwritten by MNF in accordance with similar underwriting standards applying similar approaches with respect to the assessment of a potential Obligor's credit risk; (ii) are auto loans entered into substantially on the terms of similar standard documentation, being the Standard Form Contracts; (iii) are serviced by the Servicer pursuant to the servicing agreement in accordance with similar servicing procedures with respect to monitoring, collections and administration of cash receivables generated from the loans; and (iv) form one asset category, namely auto loans originated in England.
-Wales and Scotland.
+- (a) the Purchased Receivables are homogeneous for the purposes of Article 20(8) of the Securitisation Regulation on the basis that all such Purchased Receivables: - (i) have been underwritten by SB in accordance with similar underwriting standards applying similar approaches with respect to the assessment of a potential Customer's credit risk; - (ii) are loans entered into substantially on the terms of similar standard documentation for consumer loans; - (iii) are serviced by SB in accordance with the same Credit and Collection Procedures; and - (iv) form one asset category, namely "loans and credit facilities to individuals for personal, family or household consumption purpose";

-In the Transaction, the loans were underwritten on a similar basis, they are being serviced by XXXX on the same platform, they are a single asset class - auto loans - and, based on the EBA's suggested approach, the assets are all originated in the UK.
-PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+In the Transaction, the receivables were underwritten on a similar basis, they are being serviced by XXXXXX on the same platform, they are a single asset class - consumer loans - and, based on the EBA's suggested approach, the receivables are all originated in the same jurisdiction.

+PCS also takes comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.